TaylorMonacelli/openunison.github.io/docs/deployauth.md

 helm install orchestra tremolo-betas/orchestra --namespace openunison -f /path/to/values.yaml
 ```

 If this deployment fails, it's likely from a misconfiguration of your values.yaml.
-See [troubleshooting your orchestra deployment failure](../knowledgebase/orchestra_deployment_failed) for isntructions on how to debug.
+See [troubleshooting your orchestra deployment failure](../knowledgebase/orchestra_deployment_failed) for instructions on how to debug.

 Wait until the orchestra pods are running.
 There are validating webhook configurations that will fail in the last step if we
 don't wait.